-Wetting in this context occurs resulting from exposure to liquid water, such as rain and snow (i.e., once melted) during construction.
-The winter rainy climates in the coastal areas, with long periods of rainy days, impose very large moisture loads on materials and assemblies exposed on site.
+Wetting in this context results from exposure to liquid water, such as rain and snow (i.e., once melted) during construction.
 The wetting and drying potentials of a given material depend on weather conditions, such as the frequency of rain (e.g., rainy days during construction), rainfall amounts, humidity levels, wind speed, and temperature.
-Wood usually needs time to absorb water; to increase its MC, the period of wetting is therefore often more important than the total amount of water falling on the surface (Scheffer 1971).
-Related to weather conditions and exposure degrees, the orientation and location of components have a large impact on the wetting and drying potentials.
+Wood usually needs time to absorb water; the period of wetting is therefore often more important than the total amount of water falling on the surface to increase its MC (Scheffer 1971).
+The rainy winter climates in coastal areas, with long periods of rainy days, impose very large moisture loads on materials and assemblies exposed on site.
+Associated with weather conditions, the orientation and location of components also have a large effect.
 For example, horizontal components, such as roofs and subflooring, are often subjected to more rain (and pooling) and need more time to dry after wetting events.
-Mass timber roofs are particularly slow to dry once the wetted wood members are covered with roofing materials, which typically have low vapour permeance.
-By comparison, vertical components, such as wall sheathing, typically receive smaller amounts of rain (mostly wind-driven rain) and can also dry relatively guickly.
-Components on ground are typically subjected to severe wetting resulting from exposure to standing water and other moisture sources.
+Mass timber roofs are particularly slow to dry once the wetted wood members are covered with roofing materials, which typically have low vapour permeance (Wang 2014; 2016b).
+By comparison, vertical components, such as wall sheathing, typically receive smaller amounts of rain (mostly wind-driven rain) and can also dry relatively quickly.
+Components on ground are typically subjected to severe wetting resulting from exposure to standing water and other ground moisture.
 Snow can be a significant wetting source in areas with heavy snow loads.
 It does not result in much wetting until it melts, so the most important measure is to remove snow from wood before it melts.
+In terms of drying, factors including RH and ventilation rates are very important.

-Different materials/assemblies absorb and trap water, as well as dry at different rates (Wang 2014).
-The speed of absorption, depth of water penetration, and the amount of moisture retained during exposure to rain and other water sources largely depend on inherent factors, such as method of manufacturing; wood species; dimensions; presence of internal voids; exposure of end grains; adhesive and wax contents for composite materials; and, if applicable, surface treatment.
-All these factors can affect the resistance to water absorption at the surfaces and the internal resistance to moisture movement and distribution.
+Different materials/assemblies absorb and trap water, as well as dry at different rates (Wang 2014; 2015a; 2016b).
+The speed of absorption, depth of water penetration, and the amount of moisture retained during exposure to rain and other water sources largely depend on inherent factors, such as method of manufacturing; wood species; presence of internal voids; exposure of end grain; adhesive and wax contents for composite materials; and, if applicable, surface treatment.
+All these factors can affect the resistance to water absorption at surfaces and the resistance to moisture movement and distribution internally.

-Factors increasing the likelihood for moisture to penetrate deep into the wood components, thus slowing the drying ability and consequently leading to potential decay include:
+The major factors increasing the likelihood for moisture to penetrate deep in wood components, reducing the drying rate, and consequently leading to potential decay and other issues include:

-- End grains, which are the most absorptive, exposed on tops of vertical components and ends of horizontal components, or embedded into or in direct contact with ground, concrete, masonry that will stay damp - > Combination of end grains and water traps at joints - Interconnecting voids and gaps within engineered wood products, particularly when the more absorptive sapwood (than heartwood) is adjacent - > Delaminated engineered wood products due to shrinkage and other moisture-related stresses - > Checking in sawn timbers and, to a lesser extent, in glulam and other products - > Wood members that have become wet and then have reduced drying rates due to: - A large size or being massive - Gaps between members (e.g. in built-up members) that permit moisture penetration but limit air flow - Materials with low vapour permeance, such as low-permeance membranes, closed-cell spray foam, and extruded polystyrene that are used to cover the wet member
+- End grains, which are much more absorptive than other wood surfaces, exposed on tops of vertical components, ends of horizontal components, or embedded into or in direct contact with ground, concrete, or masonry that will stay damp - ➤ Small gaps between members (e.g. a built-up member) that permit capillary moisture entrapment but limit air flow.
+It was found that gaps larger than 5 mm resulted in improved drying over trapping moisture for horizontal joists made with Norway spruce (Fredriksson et al. 2013). - Combination of end grains and small gaps at joints - Interconnecting voids and gaps within engineered wood products, particularly when the more absorptive sapwood (compared to heartwood) is adjacent to voids and gaps - Being a large size or massive - Large metal-plate connectors on the exterior

+- > Delamination in engineered wood products due to shrinkage and other issues - Checking in sawn timbers and, to a lesser extent, in glulam and other products, particularly on horizontal surfaces (but downward facing checks on sides can also trap water) - A wet member covered by materials with low vapour permeance, such as low-permeance membranes and insulation products (e.g., closed-cell spray foam, extruded polystyrene)